 I was recently reminded of this conversation after reading about the tragic increase in suicide rates at highly competitive colleges.
 Smart, popular, accomplished young people from loving families are taking their own lives in unprecedented numbers, a pattern that some experts attribute to the drive to be the “best”—a tall if not impossible order when surrounded by other ambitious high-achievers.

 Suicide is highly complex and can never be attributed to a single cause, although depression is almost always an underlying factor.
 College mental health experts directly attribute much of modern young adults' malaise to consequences of social comparison—comparing one’s own accomplishments, looks, athletic prowess, school grades, or popularity—to their classmates and feeling that they’re coming up short, often with devastating consequences.

 It’s not just college students who compare themselves to others.
 Most of us have compared ourselves to a friend, colleague, or even a celebrity, in a quest to figure out “how we’re doing.”
 It’s hard not to do when magazine articles celebrate "The Top 40 Under 40,” and yoga clothing catalogs showcase images of CEO moms who build orphanages in their spare time.
 It’s hard for our own lives to shine in comparison.

-Here are 3 reasons why using social comparisons is wrong:
+Here are three reasons why using social comparisons is wrong:

-Here are 2 ways temporal comparisons can help us:
+Here are two ways temporal comparisons can help us: